 Datasets and Data Preprocessing for Language Model Training

 The rise of Large Language Models (LLMs) has brought about a revolution in various applications such as text generation, chatbots, translation, sentiment analysis, and more.
-55% of businesses plan to use LLMs for chatbots and virtual assistants (Source).
+55% of businesses plan to use LLMs for chatbots and virtual assistants (Source: Snorkel Ai).
 These models, powered by impressive neural network architectures, have demonstrated an uncanny ability to understand and generate human-like text.
 However, behind the scenes of LLM Training lies a crucial foundation: high-quality datasets and meticulous data preprocessing.
+As you explore the capabilities of LLMs and their potential for enhancing user interactions, you might find it useful to consider tools like Appy Pie's Chatbot Builder.
+These can help in effectively implementing LLMs, allowing you to create engaging and responsive AI-driven experiences.

 The Role of Datasets in LLMs